nbinding/forever-header/README.md

 To run the tool locally:

-1. Clone this repository:
+1. Clone this repository

    git clone https://github.com/nbinding/forever-header.git

-2. Navigate to the project directory:
+3. Navigate to the project directory:

    cd forever-header